SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 Besides, Putin's ideas and moves can be deciphered by the last 20 years of his public speaking and writing and prior actions.
 There's no need to over-dramatize current events by digging up a relatively obscure mystic-totalist, dressing him in "Rasputin" garb, and parading him around.

-But I suppose it is great for "clicks" and for Americans who require an intoxicating hype-to-fact ratio before imbibing international news.
+But I suppose it is great for clicks and views.

 It's also been great for Dugin himself.